Blankman is a 1994 superhero parody film, directed by Mike Binder. It features a nerdy amateur inventor trying to start a superhero career.

 - Diabolical Mastermind: Minelli.
 Blankman even calls him a "diabolical fiend."

-- Domino Mask: Kevin/Other Guy wears one (Blankman wears a sock or something).
+- Domino Mask: Kevin/Other Guy wears one (Blankman wears a sock with eye-holes cut out).

 - Jizzed in My Pants: Darryl, after Kimberly gives him a "thank you" kiss.